WFP fights hunger in food-deprived places, crises, war zones

 Few places in the world are as ravaged as South Sudan, where over half the population is hungry, even two years after the official end of a civil war that killed nearly 400,000 people and sent more than 2 million fleeing the country.

-Now widespread flooding has displaced well over a half-million people, further complicating the efforts of the WFP and aid partners in reaching hard-hit areas with assistance as food prices rise amid the COVID-19 pandemic.
+Now widespread flooding has displaced well over a half-million people, further complicating the efforts of WFP and aid partners in reaching hard-hit areas with assistance as food prices rise amid the COVID-19 pandemic.
 And the threat of deadly violence remains a daily concern in what remains one of the world’s most dangerous countries for humanitarian workers.
 Just this week, gunmen fired on a WFP boat convoy carrying food aid to flood-stricken communities.
-The WFP said three crew members were wounded and another was missing and likely dead.
+WFP said three crew members were wounded and another was missing and likely dead.

 SUDAN